gimaiyo/ADT/Scripts/FusionCharts/SourceCode/Readme.txt

-Only Enterprise License contains both the .fla and .as files.

-Developer/Professional/Site license contains .as files only, which can be used to embed the charts in your Flash movies.
+Source code is not available in this license.
+Only Enterprise license and Enteprise Plus license contain full source code.